ptr-cs/VehicleDashConcept/README.md

 ![Vehicle Dashboard Concept Overview](/media/vehicle_dash_concept_overview.gif "Vehicle Dashboard Concept Overview")

-This portfolio project is a concept user interface for a vehicle dashboard / infotainment display along with a set of test tools that could be useful during Human-Systems Integration (HSI) tests.
+&ensp;&ensp;&ensp;&ensp;This portfolio project is a concept user interface for a vehicle dashboard / infotainment display along with a set of test tools that could be useful during Human-Systems Integration (HSI) tests.
 The dashboard has five main pages: Home, Driver, Navigation, Media, and Phone.
 Each page has a touch-friendly layout that also accommodates mouse input.
 The goals of this project were:

 - to create a realistic UI with interactive controls and
 - to test the controls via simulated data.